vesor/alienware15r3_ubuntu14/r15ubuntu16.md

 When press Fn+F7, it says "not support for Gsync LCD panel".
 It means it can't use integrated GPU for gsync display.

-## Let windows 10 install
+## Update windows 10
-Just next, next, next filling up your data.
+Start windows.

 You should get a BIOS update alert from the Alienware Update widget.
 If not, right click on the Down arrow icon in the bottom right extra icons `^` thing and